Related publications

 The free TV licence scheme for people aged 75 or over changed in August 2020.
 You can only apply for a free TV licence if you’re aged 75 or over and you, or your partner living at the same address, is getting Pension Credit.
 This can be Savings Credit or Guarantee Pension Credit.

+Make sure the name you use to apply for your free TV licence matches the name held by the DWP.
+If the licence at your address is currently in someone else's name, you’ll need the current licence number when you apply for your free licence.

 If you get a free TV licence, it covers you and anyone else you live with, no matter how old they are.
-If the licence at your address is in someone else's name, you’ll need the current licence number when you apply for your free licence.

 If no one in your household is receiving Pension Credit, you’ll need to pay for your TV licence.

 If you’re registered as severely sight impaired (blind), you can apply for a 50% discount on your TV licence.
 The licence will also cover anyone else who lives with you.
-You can find out how to apply on the TV licensing website.

 You’ll need to send a copy of one of the following:

-See the full list of acceptable documents on the TV Licensing website.
+Read the full list of acceptable documents.

 You won’t be able to get a discount if you’re sight impaired (partially sighted).